Free Walking Tour Berlin

 The Escape Attempts

-Despite the dangers, many individuals sought to escape East Berlin.
-Some attempted to go under the wall through underground tunnels, which required careful planning and secrecy.
-Others tried to go over the wall using homemade ladders, bridges, or even grappling hooks.
-However, these attempts were rare and carried significant risks.
+But many people tried to flee east Berlin.
+Some daring enough attempted to go under the wall through underground tunnels, which were complicated plans and kept very secret.
+At least a few others attempted to get over the wall via ladders, bridges or even grappling hooks.
+But these were rare and very risky.

-The most notable escape attempt involved a hot air balloon.
-In 1979, a group of friends, known as the “Escape Action Group,” managed to build a hot air balloon with a homemade burner.
-They successfully flew over the wall and reached West Germany, evading the border guards.
-This escape was incredibly rare and required exceptional ingenuity and courage.
+The most noteworthy escape attempt was by hot air balloon.
+In 1979 a group of friends were the “Escape Action Group” and they did manage to build a hot air balloon with a homemade burner.
+They made it over the wall and out of East Germany into West Germany, avoiding the border guards.
+It was a rare escape, a very rare escape, and required extraordinary creativity and courage.

 Conclusion